codeforkjeff/dbt-sqlite/README.md

   get attached when database connection is created.

   - If dbt needs to create a new schema, it will be created in `schema_directory` as `schema_name.db`.
-Dropping a schema results in dropping all its relations and detaching the database file from the session.
+Dropping a schema results in dropping all its relations, detaching the database file from the session, and deleting the file.

   - Schema names are stored in view definitions, so when you access a non-'main' database file outside dbt, you'll need to attach it using the same name, or